-The iconic FiDi steakhouse Delmonico’s has a rich history, dating back to 1837 and has also been dubbed the “first fine dining restaurant in the country.”
-One of their first chefs invented the now-iconic dishes of Eggs Benedict, Baked Alaska, Lobster Newburg and Chicken A la Keen at Delmonico’s, and it was also well-known for its “Delmonico Steak” (all of which they still serve).
+The classic FiDi steakhouse, Delmonico’s, has a rich history dating all the way back to 1837; it’s also known to be the “first fine dining restaurant in the country.”
+One of their chefs even invented the now-iconic dishes of Eggs Benedict, Baked Alaska, Lobster Newburg, and Chicken A la Keen.

 Sadly, the iconic spot had to close its doors in early 2020 due to the COVID-19 pandemic, and since then has undergone a complicated legal battle for ownership.
 Now, according to those representing Dennis Turcinovic and his partner Joseph Licul – who signed a new, 15-year lease on the space after the previous one expired on December 31, 2022 – the restaurant will return to its former glory this coming fall.

 Still, the previous owners – the Grgurev family – have claimed that the restaurant will not reopen in its original 56 Beaver St. location, as they say there is “ongoing litigation in the NY Supreme Court regarding financial malfeasance by former Delmonico’s partners and associates.”

 According to the Commercial Observer, Delmonico’s was run by brothers Ferdo and Omer Grgurev as well as their business partners, Milan Licul and Branko Turcinovic.
 In 2019, the Grgurevs sued Licul and Turcinovic to take over control of the restaurant, and won their case in 2021.